 3. Infinite Loop

-The mainloop used in the last line of the code holds the screen for a user.
+The main loop used in the last line of the code holds the screen for a user.
 The user can see and interact with the window because of the mainloop.
 In the backend, a window appears and disappears immediately in microseconds.
-Mainloop repeats this process unlimited time due to which a new screen appears with the updated changes.

 4. Global Variables

 We have named them global variables because we will be using these variables in different parts of the program.
-We were aware of putting the same font for all the widgets in a program that is why value with font name and size is stored in a simple letter.
+We were aware of putting the same font for all the widgets in a program, which is why the value with font name and size is stored in a simple string.
 And later used this letter to assign a font to an application text.

 amtvar = IntVar()